Rajithlahiru/Rajithlahiru/README.md

 #### <h3>Hi there 👋, I'm Rajith <br> I am a Computer Science Student<h3>
-- 🔭 I’m currently working as a Freelancer
+- 🔭 I’m currently working as a Freelancer and junior backend engineer at quadrats solutions
 - 🌱 I’m currently learning  Django / tensorflow / PyTorch / Socket.io / MERN / Spring Boot
 - 📫 How to reach me: rajithlahiru7@gmail.com
 - 👨‍💻 All of my projects are available at [https://github.com/Rajithlahiru](https://github.com/Rajithlahiru)